Preferential and non-preferential origin

 - EUR.1 Movement Certificates.

 You should consult the individual trade agreement in relation to the proof of preferential origin to be used.
-You will find further information on the following agreements:
+You will find further information on the following agreements in:

 You will find information about how to register to use the statement on origin in Registered Exporters System.
 You will find information about the Authorisation to use invoice declarations in Invoice Declarations.